yochaigal/cairn/wip/2e/setting.md

 - Whenever a **Faction** is positioned to advance a goal in their **Agenda**, roll a **d10** on the [Faction Actions](#faction-actions) table.
 - If two **Factions** are _opposed_, the **Faction** _most at risk_ makes a WIL save, using the score of its highest-ranking **Seneschal**.
   - On a success, roll on the [Faction Actions](#faction-actions) table for that **Faction**.
 Do not roll for their opponent.
-  - On a fail, roll for their opponent, but for the **Faction** that rolled.
+  - On a fail, roll for their opponent, but not for the **Faction** that rolled a save.

 #### Faction Actions